-Because of the self-lubricating characteristics of SIMSITE[®] Structural Composite Pumps, Impellers and Casing Rings, SIMSITE® composites do not wear, or corrode, like metallic pumps; therefore, the performance curve will actually increase over a period of time.
-The performance curve below shows a test performed by Warren Pumps on an actual US Navy Standard Fire Pump manufactured from Titanium with SIMSITE® Structural Composite Impellers and Casing Rings.
-After only 1000 hours, a performance test was performed with a SIMSITE® Engineered Structural Composite Impeller and Casing Rings.
+Because of the self lubricating characteristics of many engineered composites, and because composites do not wear, or corrode, like metallic pumps, the performance curve will actually increase over a period of time.
+The chart below shows test performed by Warren Pumps on a US Navy Standard Fire Pump manufactured from Titanium.
+A 1000 hour performance test was performed with a SIMSITE® Engineered Structural Composite Impeller and Casing Rings.
 The result clearly showed a substantial increase in the H-Q (Head-Capacity) Curve - 2.5% with the SIMSITE® Composite Impeller and Rings at the end of the 1000 hour Endurance Test.